GainiZh/Tribute-Page/README.md

 ## Built with

-Some assets were already provides by Udacity.
 The project was built with the following languages and resources:

 - HTML
 - CSS